 Specific secondary or associated conditions and complications

-Complications of untreated UMW may include loss of hand function related to weakness and numbness, and an ulnar claw deformity because of weakness of the 2 lumbricals on the thenar side and unopposed action of the medial half of the flexor digitorum profundus.
+Complications of untreated UMW may include loss of hand function related to weakness and numbness, and an ulnar claw deformity secondary to weakness of the two lumbricals on the thenar side and unopposed action of the medial half of the flexor digitorum profundus.

 History should focus on the distribution of symptoms – especially numbness and weakness, potential risk factors, prior trauma, and exacerbating and alleviating factors.
-Clinicians should also clarify if there is clinical history suggestive of an ulnar lesion at the elbow (which is a much more common site of Ulnar neuropathy), such as elbow pain or external compression of the elbow.
+Clinicians should also clarify if there is clinical history suggestive of an ulnar lesion at the elbow (which is a much more common site of ulnar neuropathy), such as elbow pain or external compression of the elbow.
 The history should also be used to explore for the possibility of other diagnoses in the differential including neck pain radiating into the arm suggestive of a C8 or T1 radiculopathy, or history suggestive of a brachial plexus injury.
-In patients with purely motor syndromes, the differential diagnosis would include ALS, monomelic amotrophy, and multifocal motor neuropathy with conduction block, so the possibility of systemic symptoms and/or symptoms outside the distribution of the ulnar nerve should be explored.
+In patients with purely motor syndromes, the differential diagnoses would include amyotrophic lateral sclerosis, monomelic amyotrophy, and multifocal motor neuropathy with conduction block, thus the possibility of systemic symptoms and/or symptoms outside the distribution of the ulnar nerve should be explored.

 Inspection should be performed first, looking for atrophy of the hand intrinsic and abductor digiti mini muscles, an ulnar claw hand, or other deformities.
-Any atrophy of muscles outside the distribution of the Ulnar nerve should raise suspicion for alternative diagnoses.
-Close inspection for fasciculations in ulnar-innervated muscles as well as other muscles should be performed.
+Any atrophy of muscles outside the distribution of the ulnar nerve should raise suspicion for alternative/additional diagnoses.
+Close inspection for fasciculations in ulnar-innervated muscles, as well as other muscles, should be performed.

-Manual muscle testing should be performed, testing all major muscle groups, but should especially focus on hand intrinsic musculature.
-Ulnar-innervated muscles of the hand may be affected, but ulnar-innervated forearm muscles would be spared – this can help differentiate an Ulnar nerve lesion at the wrist from one at the elbow.
+Manual muscle testing of all major muscle groups should be performed, particularly on hand intrinsic musculature.
+Ulnar-innervated muscles of the hand may be affected, but ulnar-innervated forearm muscles would be spared – this can help differentiate an ulnar nerve lesion at the wrist from one more proximal.

 A thorough sensory examination should be performed.
 Sensory disturbance of the volar fifth and medial fourth digits may be seen if the superficial sensory branch is affected.
 Careful attention should be paid to the sensory distributions of the DUC nerve and the palmar cutaneous branch of the ulnar nerve.
-These branches should be both be spared in an ulnar nerve lesion at the wrist, but can both be affected in a lesion of the ulnar neve at the elbow.
-It should be noted that in Type 2 and Type 3 lesions, sensation should not be affected.
+These branches should both be spared in an ulnar nerve lesion at the wrist but can both be affected in a lesion of the ulnar nerve at the elbow.
+It should be noted that, in Type 2 and Type 3 lesions, sensation should not be affected.
+Sensory deficits in the upper limb above the wrist/hand should raise suspicion of a nerve lesion more proximal (ie plexus, nerve root).

 The patient’s function must be assessed to determine if the neuropathy is causing impairment of self-care and activities of daily living, including hobbies and recreational pursuits.

 Laboratory studies are not necessary for the diagnosis of UMW; however, they may help clarify medical status and any underlying etiologies.
-If rheumatoid arthritis is a concern, the clinician could consider checking a rheumatoid factor, erythrocyte sedimentation rate, and c-reactive protein.
-Certain medications for treating symptoms of pain and paresthesias may warrant investigation of renal or hepatic function.
+If rheumatoid arthritis is a concern, the clinician could consider checking rheumatoid factor, anti-cyclic citrullinated peptide antibodies, erythrocyte sedimentation rate, and C-reactive protein.
+Hemoglobin A1c, fasting blood glucose, and vitamin B12 levels can help identify confounding or coexisting neuropathies.
+In addition, certain medications for treating symptoms of pain and paresthesias may warrant investigation of renal or hepatic function.

-Plain radiographs are of limited utility in the evaluation of UMW unless a history of trauma is identified or underlying pathology such as rheumatoid arthritis is considered.
-MRI, MR Neurogram, and ultrasound may be useful to identify enlargement of the ulnar nerve that can result from chronic compression.
-Also, these modalities can be useful to identify anomalous anatomic structures (such as an anomalous abductor digiti minimi muscle) or other space occupying lesions that may cause compression of the ulnar nerve.
-Ultrasound may also identify abnormalities in echogenicity that can occur with nerve compression.
+Plain radiographs are of limited utility in the evaluation of UMW unless a history of trauma is present or underlying pathology such as rheumatoid arthritis is considered.
+Computed tomography (CT) can also identify fractures, especially hamate fractures.
+Magnetic Resonance Imaging (MRI), MR Neurogram, and ultrasound may be useful in detecting enlargement of the ulnar nerve that can result from chronic compression.
+Also, these modalities can identify anomalous anatomic structures (such as an aberrant abductor digiti minimi muscle) or other space occupying lesions that may cause compression of the ulnar nerve (such as lipomas or ganglion cysts).
+Ultrasound may also reveal abnormalities in echogenicity that can occur with nerve compression.
+In addition, Doppler ultrasound can be used to evaluate for ulnar artery thrombosis.

 Supplemental assessment tools

-The electrodiagnostic evaluation is a key component of the evaluation of UMW.
-EMG and NCS can help localize the lesion, determine the severity and chronicity, and exclude other potential diagnoses in the differential.
+The electrodiagnostic evaluation is a key component of the evaluation of UMW.1 EMG and NCS can help localize the lesion, determine the severity and chronicity, and exclude other potential diagnoses in the differential.

 - Sensory nerve conductions studies should be performed in the distribution of the ulnar nerve and surrounding nerves.
 It is important to keep in mind that in Type 2 and Type 3 lesions, no sensory abnormalities are expected.
 In Type 1 and Type 4 lesions, abnormalities in the ulnar sensory nerve conduction to the small finger may include slowing (indicating demyelination in the sensory fibers of the ulnar nerve) or decreased amplitude (indicating axon loss).
 The DUC sensory nerve conduction study may be useful in differentiating an UMW from a lesion of the ulnar nerve at the elbow.
 In a lesion at the wrist, the DUC should be normal.
 In a lesion at the elbow, decreased amplitude may be observed in the DUC.
 Decreased amplitude in the DUC and Medial Antebrachial Cutaneous nerve, along with the ulnar sensory nerve conduction study to the small finger, may occur in a lesion of the brachial plexus that may mimic the symptoms of ulnar neuropathy.